ayonli/ngrpc/README.md

     **More Options for `apps`**

-    - `ca` The CA filename when using TLS/SSL.
     - `cert` The certificate filename when using TLS/SSL.
     - `key` The private key filename when using TLS/SSL.

-        NOTE: We only need a pair of certificates for both the server and the client, since they are inside one project, using different certificates makes no sense.
+    - `ca` The CA filename used to verify the other peer's certificates, when omitted, the system's root CAs will be used.

+        It's recommended that the gRPC application uses a self-signed certificate with a non-public CA, so the client and the server can establish a private connection that no outsiders can join.
     - `stderr` Log file used for stderr.
 If omitted and `stdout` is set, the program uses `stdout` for `stderr` as well.
     - `env` Additional environment variables passed to the `entry` file.